Craig-Creeger/react-likert-scale/README.md

 React Likert Scale
 ======================================

-A React component that makes a Likert Scale for collecting data.
+A React component that makes a Likert Scale for collecting data or to make a survey.
 It has the following features:

   * it is fully responsive (looks great on laptops and phones)
   * has a very small size (less than 4kb)